heinlein/ami-search/README.md

 More importantly, you'll need the [AWS Command Line Interface](https://aws.amazon.com/cli/) installed and configured.
-This is a Python program, so you'll need Python installed to run it.
+`aws` is a Python program, so you'll need Python installed to run it.
 Most mainstream package managers have access to an `awscli` package.
 If not, you can install it via Python's `pip` utility.